128technology/docs/docs/cc_fips_access_mgmt.md

 ```
  It should report Version 6.2.3 and Status r2.

-3. Type `shell` to suspend the PCLI and enter the Linux shell.
+3. Type `shell` to suspend the CLI and enter the Linux shell.
 4. Execute the command `sudo systemctl status 128T` and verify the service is listed as `active (running)`.

 ```